What date is the festival?

 Yes!
 There will be showers available in the campsites and full WC facilities.

 No alcohol may be brought into the main festival arena under any circumstances.
 Guests with camping passes may bring a maximum of 1 litre of wine and 6 cans beer/lager into the campsite on their first entry only, which will be checked on entry.
-This must not be taken into the main festival arena.
+The same volume of soft drink is also permitted.
+This must NOT be taken into the main festival arena.
 Any alcohol in glass containers must be decanted into plastic prior to arrival at the venue.
 No spirits can be bought into the site at all.

 Can I bring my own food?

 No food may be brought into the main festival arena.
-A pancake breakfast is included in the price of a camping ticket and there will be plenty of food concessions on site.
-A small quantity of food for personal consumption only is permitted to be taken into the campsite, again on first entry only.
+A breakfast offering is included in the price of a camping ticket and there will be plenty of food concessions on site.

 Can you cater for dietary requirements?